 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-How to evolve storytelling into storybuildingBy a MCD columnist
+How to evolve storytelling into storybuildingBy

 Good brand storytelling, like all good storytelling, is rooted in authenticity and originality.
 It results in qualities that resonate with audiences – entertainment, intrigue and engagement – and is not going anywhere any time soon.

 Storytelling platforms, however, are evolving at the same speed as technology and consumer habits.
 And nowhere is this evolution more apparent than in the mobile theatre.
 Exeunt “The Age of Storytelling,” enter “The Age of Storybuilding” – a highly personalized form of storytelling that uses knowledge about consumer trends to create a series of complementary experiences across channels.